 Founded in 1952, the American University Law Review is the oldest and largest student-run publication at the American University Washington College of Law (WCL) and publishes six issues each year.
 As WCL’s flagship law review, the Law Review is ranked among the top fifty law journals in the nation and is the highest-ranked and most-cited journal at WCL, according to the Washington and Lee University Law Library.

 In addition to serving as an academic forum for legal scholarship and a research tool for professors and practitioners, the Law Review is committed to developing the writing and research skills of its staff.
 The Law Review showcases student-written pieces by publishing notes and comments, unrestricted in terms of subject or area of the law, in each issue.
-In support of the staff, the Law Review has an esteemed faculty advisory board, including Professors Ira P. Robbins, Elizabeth Beske, Barlow Burke, Janie Chuang, John Corr, Walter Effross, Paul Figley, Amanda Frost, Egon Guttman, Mary Siegel, and David Snyder.
+In support of the staff, the Law Review has an esteemed faculty advisory board, including Professors Ira P. Robbins, Jonas Anderson, Elizabeth Beske, Barlow Burke, Janie Chuang, Walter Effross, Christine Haight Farley, Paul Figley, Amanda Frost, David Snyder, and Stephen Wermiel.

 The Law Review is the only journal in the nation to publish an annual issue dedicated to decisions of the U.S. Court of Appeals for the Federal Circuit regarding patent law, international trade, government contracts, veterans affairs, and trademark law.
 A member of the National Conference of International Law Journals, the Law Review is also indexed in LexisNexis, Westlaw, HeinOnline, the Index to Legal Periodicals, and the Resource Index/Current Law Index.
 Each edition of the Law Review is distributed nationally and abroad to law school libraries, private law firms, public legal organizations, and individual subscribers.

-With more than sixty years of publications, the Law Review has a strong national and international alumni network, including judges and practitioners in every field.
+With more than seventy years of publications, the Law Review has a strong national and international alumni network, including judges and practitioners in every field.